Ian is the founder and Director of Ian Brown's Cycle Shop. Ian's

 known then as simply "Cycle Shop".
 The business began selling

-bicycles made French based Gitane and ridden by the
+bicycles made by Gitane in France and ridden by the legendary

-legendary Bernard Hinault, five times winner of the Tour de France
+Bernard Hinault, five times winner of the Tour de France and then

-and then another French legend and Tour winner Laurent Fignon.
-In
+another French legend and Tour winner Laurent Fignon.
+In August

-August 1983, after 18 months managing the business, Ian became the
+1983, after 18 months managing the business, Ian became the sole

-sole proprietor of the company.
-At that stage the shop became known
+proprietor of the company.
+At that stage the shop became known as

 During the next two decades he represented Guernsey at two